 As we prepare to spring forward with our clocks, many of us will no doubt struggle with the annual 'set lag' that comes from the shift in time.

-Throw in the fact that our usual meticulously timed working day has gone out of the window whilst we isolate at home.
+Throw in the fact that our usual meticulously timed working day has gone out of the window whilst we get back to an office routine.
 And it's no wonder most of us are feeling a little distant from our usual routine.

 So as the clock change throws our body clocks into an even greater state of chaos, it's important to keep yourself active to help the body adjust.